 The Commission and its Accounting Officer monitor performance against the Plan on a regular basis and, where appropriate, adjust it or re-allocate resources to take account of changes in the surrounding environment.
-Progress is reported in the IRC's Annual Report and Accounts.
-The Plan is reviewed annually and reported on as required.
+Progress is reported in the IRC's Annual Report and Accounts and the Plan is reviewed annually.